• Skip to main content

 • 3 garlic cloves

-• 1 tbsp ginger (either fresh grated or ready-chopped from a jar)
+• 1 tablespoon ginger (either fresh grated or ready-chopped from a jar)

 • small bunch fresh coriander

-• 2 tsp lemongrass paste (or fresh lemongrass, tough outer layers removed then finely sliced)
+• 2 teaspoon lemongrass paste (or fresh lemongrass, tough outer layers removed then finely sliced)

 • 1-2 birds eye chillis (or other red chillis)